BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 - How many loci pass our MTC and are significantly associated with Plant height?

 # Question 6B
 - What gene is associated with the variant found on chromosome 8?
-Use the Rice Genome Browser to find the gene (LOC...) that contains the associated variant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
-If the associated locus was on chromosome 2 and position 145 you would search for "Chr2:145..146
+Use the Rice Genome Browser to find the gene (http://rice.uga.edu/analyses_search_locus.shtml ) that contains the associated variant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
+If the associated locus was on chromosome 2 and position 145 you would search for "Chr2:145..146"